 The same for Matt Groening.

 I realize that, as a fat cat tenured professor, this message might not be welcome to those who are unhappy.
-I’ll tell you this much: if you’re unhappy in grad school, then I don’t think you’d be happy as a tenured faculty member either.
-This point is mostly moot, as I think being happy in grad school is nearly prerequisite to landing a faculty position.
+I’ll tell you at least this much: if you’re unhappy in grad school, then I don’t imagine you’d be happy as a tenured faculty member either.

 It’s unsatisfying to be told that college students are learning “how to think.”

 You don’t need to go to college for that.
 While the lack of teaching critical thinking in the curriculum is problematic, that’s not what the primary outcome of college should be.

 You go to college not to learn to think, but instead to discover what to think about, said David Foster Wallace.